 Regardless of the season or, for that matter, time of day, whenever presented with a beautiful bath and a spare half hour, I hop on in and luxuriate.
 (I once laughingly – but with the glint of honesty in my eyes – tried to suggest my doing just this to a host when I arrived early to her party.
 I was unsurprisingly rebuffed, though it was a cruel deprivation – she had a shelf full of Aromatherapy Associates goods and a bath next to a glass wall overlooking the Thames).

 Yesterday was no different.
-At my parents’ to nurse my sister after a (minor) operation, I found myself with an hour that was unaccounted for in the middle of the afternoon.
+At my parents’, I found myself with an hour that was unaccounted for in the middle of the afternoon.
 My parents have a bathroom I’m rather fond of.
-It’s cloaked in grey marble shot through with greens and blues which mirror the mossy, drizzly England outside and boasts a freestanding bath with large claw feet.
+It’s cloaked in grey marble shot through with greens and blues and boasts a freestanding bath with large claw feet.
 If given a moment to spare, I’m usually to be found in there availing myself of that wonderful room’s comfort.

 And that’s exactly what happened yesterday.
 I threw open the window so I could hear the birdsong and rustling of trees as the wind assailed them, grabbed an easy read, and jumped in with an H Gillerman potion for a happy forty minutes of indulging my senses.